shaolang/lein-cucumber/README.md

 which contains a [critical fix](https://github.com/cucumber/cucumber-jvm/pull/650) necessary for cucumber-clojure to run--with or without lein-cucumber.

-This version currently does not pass all the cucumber tests.

 ## Please note

 lein-cucumber requires Leiningen 2.